 See also

-- Known issues, the v0.2.0-committed-but-unpublished gap and other candid limitations
+- Known issues, candid limitations and dormant seams

 - Release process, Changesets,